G-Research/siembol/docs/introduction/introduction.md

 - At G-Research we use Siembol to parse, normalize, enrich and detect approximately 150k events a second.
 Per day, this adds up to volumes of approximately 15TB of raw data, or 13 billion events.

-### Detection Tool for Detection of Leaks and Attacks on Infrastructure
+### Detection of Leaks and Attacks on Infrastructure

 - Siembol can be used as a tool for detecting attacks or leaks by teams responsible for the system platform.
 For example, the Big Data team at G-Research is using Siembol to detect leaks and attacks on the [Hadoop](https://hadoop.apache.org/) platform.
 These detections are then used as another data source within the Siembol SIEM log collection for the CSIRT team handling these incidents.